 Entry to FIE Satellite competitions are governed by the conditions of the particular competition and/or FIE regulations and any fencer must meet any such conditions/regulation to be considered for selection including holding an FIE licence.

-Entries must be submitted to BF 3 weeks prior to the event.
-The FIE must receive entries no later than 7 days prior to the event.
+Entries must be submitted to BF 4 weeks prior to the event.
+Entries must be received no later than 10 working days prior to the event.
 Late entries are at the FIE’s discretion and a fine of €150 will be charged by the FIE – the fencer wanting the late entry will be responsible for the payment of the fine and resourcing any associated refereeing requirement/referee fine.
 Fencers should only book their flights and accommodation once they have received confirmation of their entry.

 To order your FIE licence log into your membership portal at bf.sport80.com then click on the licence tab on the left.